vertexproject/synapse-quickstart/README.rst

 Linux
 -----
-TODO install docker
+TODO install docker and docker-compose

-Double-click ``cortex.sh`` from your file explorer to initialize the ``Cortex`` and start up a shell that you can use to execute commands.
+Execute ``cortex.sh`` from your terminal to initialize the ``Cortex`` and start up a shell that you can use to execute commands.

 Once your ``Cortex`` is Running
 ===============================